replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 You can check the license expiration with the get license field API by setting `expires_at` as the license field path parameter.
 For example, /api/v1/license/fields/expires_at.

 License fields are cryptographically signed to ensure their integrity.
-For information on how to verify license fields in your application, see Verify License Fields.